 Oldman also starred alongside his The Dark Knight Rises co-star, Tom Hardy, in the western Lawless (2012).
 He then appeared in the corporate espionage thriller Paranoia (2013), followed by the sci-fi reboot RoboCop (2014), and the action sequel Dawn of the Planet of the Apes (2014).

 The veteran actor has continued to work steadily in recent years, appearing in films like the crime thriller Criminal (2016), the post-apocalyptic war drama Man Down (2016), and the romantic adventure film The Space Between Us (2016).
-In 2018, he won a Golden Globe award for his outstanding work as Winston Churchill in the feature film The Darkest Hour (2017).
-He has also received a 2018 Academy Award nomination for his work in the film.
+In 2018, he won an Academy Award, a Golden Globe, a BAFTA and a SAG Award for his outstanding work as Winston Churchill in the feature film The Darkest Hour (2017).

 Gary Oldman Filmography